KarlJosephKumar/rush_01_checker_visualizer/README.md

 # Rush 01 (Skyscraper puzzle) checker, visualizer

+To compile the executables: make in the source folder.

 For usage with the output of rush 01.
 The program reads the rush from stdin.